talshaked-git/talshaked-git/README.md

 # Hello, I'm Tal Shaked! 👋

 I'm a Software Engineer passionate about Cybersecurity, Automation, and QA.
-Here you'll find some of my projects and contributions.

 ## About Me